France in the long nineteenth century: Paris Commune (1871)

-A revolt broke out on 18 March when radicalized soldiers from the Paris National Guard killed two French generals.
-French government officials and the army withdrew quickly to Versailles, and a new city council, the Paris Commune, dominated by anarchists and radical socialists, was elected and took power on March 26, and tried to implement an ambitious and radical social program.
+A revolt broke out on 18 March when radicalised soldiers from the Paris National Guard killed two French generals.
+French government officials and the army withdrew quickly to Versailles, and a new city council, the Paris Commune, dominated by anarchists and radical socialists, was elected and took power on March 26, and tried to implement an ambitious and radical social programme.

 The Commune proposed the separation of Church and state, made all Church property state property, and excluded religious instruction from schools, including Catholic schools.
 The churches were only allowed to continue their religious activity if they kept their doors open to public political meetings during the evenings.
 Other projected legislation dealt with educational reforms which would make further education and technical training freely available to all.
 However, for lack of time and resources, the programs were never carried out.
 The Vendôme Column, seen as a symbol of Napoleon's imperialism was pulled down, at the suggestion of Commune member Gustave Courbet, who was later briefly jailed and required to pay for putting it back up.

 Nathalie Lemel, a religious workwoman, and Elisabeth Dmitrieff, a young Russian aristocrat, created the Union des femmes pour la défense de Paris et les soins aux blessés ("Women Union for the Defense of Paris and Care to the Injured") on April 11, 1871.
-They demanded gender equality, wages' equality, right of divorce for women, right to laïque instruction (non-clerical) and for professional formation for girls.
-They also demanded suppression of the distinction between married women and concubins, between legitimate and natural children, the abolition of prostitution — they obtained the closing of the maisons de tolérance (legal unofficial brothels).
+They demanded gender equality, wage equality, right of divorce for women, right to laïque instruction (non-clerical) and for professional training for girls.
+They also demanded suppression of the distinction between married women and concubins, between legitimate and natural children, the abolition of prostitution—they obtained the closing of the maisons de tolérance (legal unofficial brothels).
 The Women Union also participated in several municipal commissions and organized cooperative workshops.